datacamp/react-native-zendesk/README.md

 # react-native-zendesk
 React Native bridge to Zendesk Support SDK v2 on iOS and Android.

+## Deprecated

+:warning: **DO NOT DELETE**

+We no longer are using this package on the mobile-app, however, a package was publish to NPM [@datacamp/react-native-zendesk](https://www.npmjs.com/package/@datacamp/react-native-zendesk) and if we decide to use again this functionality we might want to continue to use this package.

 ## Installation
 1. Add the package via yarn or npm
 ```